Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 * Make sure you have 30GB+ free disk.

-* （opt) If you have GPU resources, the predciction will be acccelaraing,
+* （opt) If you have GPU resources, the predciction will be accelerated,

 # 2. Installation
 ## Linux Users: